rasendubi/blog/posts/2014-10-28-proguard-real-world-example.md

 ### Step 4.
 Enabling more obfuscation

-At this point you should have your application up and running.
-It's best time to enable some more obfuscations!
+At this point, you should have your application up and running.
+It's the best time to enable some more obfuscations!

 ```proguard
 # This option removes all package names.